jina-ai/examples/cross-modal-search/README.md

 Note, that this Flow only shows how to search for images using text.
 The example actually support searching for text using images as well.
 As an exercise, you can think of the required steps for that and check against our [Flow configuration](flows/flow-query.yml).

+## 🚑 Troubleshooting

+In case a Flow hangs during indexing it often helps to restart the process.

 ## 📖 Optional: Extra information useful for the user